battle-tactics-strategies

 Coordination with Secular Forces and the Hospitallers

 This tripartite system of command, while occasionally fractious, provided a flexible and resilient defense in depth that a purely feudal system could not have achieved.
-It allowed the small Crusader states to survive despite being vastly outnumbered.
+It allowed the small Crusader states to survive despite being vastly outnumbered and to project power far beyond their demographic resources.

 Strategic Outcomes and Long-Term Implications